Occupation Report · Legal

 months

-Most routine paralegal tasks—document drafting, research, and e-discovery—could be substantially automated within 2–5 years, significantly reducing headcount in traditional paralegal pools at law firms and in-house legal teams.
+Most routine paralegal tasks—document drafting, research, and e-discovery—are likely to see substantial automation across mainstream firms within 12–24 months, with measurable headcount pressure in document-heavy practice areas at law firms and in-house legal teams.

 vs All Workers